Dislocated floating rib: Causes, treatment, Floating rib injury

 Each rib (costa) has a bone part (oscostale) and front of rib cartilage (cartilagocostalis).
 There are 12 rib pairs; the upper 7 are regularly connected to the chest bone and these are thus called costae verae.
 The lower 5 ribs are called costae spuriae, connected indirectly or not connected to the chest bone at all, and out of these 5, the 11th and 12th are free ribs, scientifically called costae fluitantes or, as you might know them, floating ribs.

-Dislocated floating rib is one of the major problems related to human skeletal system.
+Dislocated floating rib is one of the major problems related to the human skeletal system.
 Floating rib injury isn’t uncommon as one might think.
 It actually happens because these lower ribs aren’t connected to chest bone and are thus more prone to injury/dislocation.

 Causes of dislocated floating rib